Timber Timbre: History

+Timber Timbre was started as a solo project by Taylor Kirk in 2005.
 Timber Timbre released two albums independently before releasing their self-titled album on Out of This Spark in January 2009.
 They were subsequently signed to Arts & Crafts, who re-released the album on June 30 in Canada and July 28 internationally.
 The album was named as a longlist nominee for the 2009 Polaris Music Prize on June 15, 2009, and was deemed album of the year by Eye Weekly.
+Mika Posen and Simon Trottier joined Timber Timbre in 2009, with Posen later commenting, "It's still pretty new for [Kirk], playing with a band.
+The last record was still mainly Taylor's project and was put together as a live band afterward."
+In 2011, Exclaim wrote, "Though guest musicians have graced most of Timber Timbre's records, the essence has always been Kirk's personal vision."